horse liability insurance helmet requirement clause

 Pay attention to the following three points for maximum protection:

-• Always wear a helmet: Use only certified riding helmets that meet the current standard (e.g., VG1 01.040 2014-12).
+• Always wear a helmet: Use only certified riding helmets that meet the current standard (e.g. VG1 01.040 2014-12).

-Request a personalised risk analysis now: Have your insurance situation reviewed for free and get specific suggestions for improvement.
+Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive concrete suggestions for optimisation.

 FAQ